MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-conclusion.md

 It can be overwhelming to decide where to start.
 The following series of steps provides a process to help you approach your next actions.

 1. **Learn:** First, read this series of articles end-to-end.
-Become familiar with the strategic and tactical considerations and action items that directly lead to successful Power BI adoption.
+Become familiar with the strategic and tactical considerations and action items that directly lead to successful analytics adoption.
 They'll help you to build a data culture in your organization.
 Discuss the concepts with your colleagues.
 1. **Assess current state:** For each area of the adoption roadmap, assess your current state.
 Document your findings.
 Your goal is to have full clarity on where you're now so that you can make informed decisions about what to do next.
-1. **Clarify strategy:** Ensure that you're clear on what your organization's goals are for adopting Power BI.
-Confirm that your Power BI adoption goals align with your organization's broader strategic goals for the use of data, analytics, and business intelligence in general.
+1. **Clarify BI strategic goals:** Ensure that you're clear on what your organization's goals are for adopting Power BI.
+Confirm that your BI adoption and data culture goals align with your organization's broader strategic goals for the use of data, analytics, and business intelligence in general.
 Focus on what your immediate strategy is for the next 3-12 months.
+For more information about defining your BI goals, see [BI strategic planning](powerbi-implementation-planning-bi-strategy-bi-strategic-planning.md).
+1. **Prioritize:** Clarify what's most important to achieve in the next 12-18 months.
+For instance, you might identify specific user enablement or risk reduction areas that are a higher priority than other areas.
+Determine which advancements in maturity levels you should prioritize first.
+For more information about defining your BI priorities, see [BI strategic planning](powerbi-implementation-planning-bi-strategy-bi-strategic-planning.md).
 1. **Identify future state:** For each area of the roadmap, identify the gaps between what you want to happen (your future state) and what's happening (your current state).
-Focus on the next 3-12 months for identifying your desired future state.
+Focus on the next 12-18 months for identifying your desired future state.
 1. **Customize maturity levels:** Using the information you have on your strategy and future state, customize the maturity levels for each area of the roadmap.
 Update or delete the description for each maturity level so that they're realistic, based on your goals and strategy.
-Your current state, priorities, staffing, and funding will influence the time and effort it will take to advance to the higher maturity levels.
+Your current state, priorities, staffing, and funding will influence the time and effort it will take to advance to higher maturity levels.
-1. **Prioritize:** Clarify what's most important to achieve in the next 3-12 months.
-For instance, you might identify specific user enablement or risk reduction items that are a higher priority than other items.
-Determine which advancements in maturity levels you should prioritize first.
-1. **Define measurable goals:** Create KPIs (key performance indicators) or OKRs (objectives and key results) to define specific goals.
-Ensure that the goals are measurable and achievable.
-Confirm that each goal aligns with your strategy and desired future state.
+1. **Define measurable objectives:** Create KPIs (key performance indicators) or OKRs (objectives and key results) to define specific goals for the next quarter.
+Ensure that the objectives have clear owners, are measurable, time-bound, and achievable.
+Confirm that each objective aligns with your strategic BI goals and priorities.
-1. **Create action items:** Add specific action items to your project plan.
+1. **Create tactical plans:** Add specific action items to your project plan.
 Action items will identify who will do what, and when.
 Include short, medium, and longer-term (backlog) items in your project plan to make it easy to track and reprioritize.
 1. **Track action items:** Use your preferred project planning software to track continual, incremental progress of your action items.
 Summarize progress and status every quarter for your executive sponsor.
 1. **Adjust:** As new information becomes available—and as priorities change—reevaluate and adjust your focus.
-Reexamine your strategy, goals, and action items once a quarter so you're certain that you're focusing on the right actions.
+Reexamine your strategic goals, objectives, and action items once a quarter so you're certain that you're focusing on the right actions.
 1. **Celebrate:** Pause regularly to appreciate your progress.
 Celebrate your wins.
 Reward and recognize people who take the initiative and help achieve your goals.
 Encourage healthy partnerships between IT and the different areas of the business.
-1. **Repeat:** Continue learning, experimenting, and adjusting as you progress with your Power BI implementation.
+1. **Repeat:** Continue learning, experimenting, and adjusting as you progress with your implementation.
 Use feedback loops to continually learn from everyone in the organization.
 Ensure that continual, gradual, improvement is a priority.

 A few important key points are implied within the previous suggestions.